mstechly/qscornucopia/docs/Contributing.md

 # Contributing

-The FTQC Wiki works thanks to the contributions from people around the globe.
+The Cornucopia of Quantum Subroutines works thanks to the contributions from people around the globe.
 If you see there's a subroutine missing, consider contributing it to the project!

 ## How does it work?